 - Nine different Microsoft certifications

 Even if you just want to do your time and move on to IT on the civilian side, remember that leaving the service without taking advantage of the Navy’s Credential Program means you’ll end up: (a) digging around in couch cushions to pay for those credentials yourself, or (b) waiting for job offers beside a phone that never rings.
-Consider how certifications establish professional credibility on this sample resume for help desk positions.
+Certifications establish professional credibility and are appealing on your resume.

 To become IT technicians, recruits must have a high school diploma and no hearing or speech impediments.
-Taking the Armed Services Vocational Aptitude Battery, focus on the General Science, Arithmetic Reasoning, and Mathematics Knowledge (MK) portions, which must total 222 (with the MK score doubled.)
+When you take the Armed Services Vocational Aptitude Battery, focus on the General Science, Arithmetic Reasoning, and Mathematics Knowledge (MK) portions, which must total 222 (with the MK score doubled).
 The Electronics Information section can also count toward the required score -- removing the double emphasis on Mathematics -- which is handy if you’ve taken any courses in basic electronics.